massimovar/DockerLab/README.md

 This stack deploys a collection of Docker containers for managing and monitoring data, ideal for development and testing in IoT, analytics, and server administration.

-## Prerequisites

-- Linux with Docker and Docker Compose installed
-- Run install_docker.sh to set up Docker, Docker Compose, and Portainer if not installed

 ## Services

 1. Portainer: